 Therefore, these are great places to promote your latest content.
-Don’t just put it in the blog page!
-I share links to my blogs in my About page and have seen views significantly increase for those articles.
+Don’t just put it on the blog page!
+I share links to my blogs on my About page and have seen views significantly increase for those articles.

 Also, consider whether your website has a sidebar or a footer where you could list recent blogs (or include eye-catching graphics relating to your latest blog articles).